 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-The Bloomberg MSCI Euro Corporate SRI Sustainable Select Ex Fossil Fuel PAB (EUR) RI Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+The Bloomberg MSCI 3-5YCorp SRI Sustainable Select Ex Fossil Fuel PAB (EUR) RI Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.